AustraliaSim/aussim-docs/docs/constitution/index.md

 To vote in a meta referendum, a person must-

-* Hold a meta position (e.g. Moderation Team, Speaker of the House, Clerk); or
+* Hold a meta position (e.g. Administrators, Speaker of the House, Clerk); or
 * Hold a canon position (e.g. MP, Senator, Justice); or
 * Be consistently active within the community in other means; or
-* Hold the approval of the Moderation Team.
+* Hold the approval of the Administrators.

 ### Method of voting